un4v5s/fibery-todoist/README.md

 ## Things I noticed during development (to other developers)

-- You can also specify workflow as a subType of text, in addition to what is listed in the documentation.
+- You can also specify workflow as a subType for text, in addition to what is listed in the documentation.
-  - I think the subtype can probably use most of the dropdown in the image below (untested)
+  - The subtype can probably be roughly the dropdown in the image below (untested)
   - <img src="./imgs/subtypes.png" width="20%" />
+- Although not mentioned in the documentat, the actual value passed when subType is `date-range` is in the following format
+  - `JSON.stringify({start: YYYY-MM-DD, end: YYYY-MM-DD})`
+- It seems possible to implement near realtime sync of some fields by responding to Incoming Webhooks.
+  - The officially developed Intercom integration uses [this feature](https://the.fibery.io/@public/User_Guide/Guide/Intercom-integration-73/anchor=Change-sync-interval--c57554b4-9a53-4623-9a89-506043592763).

 <br>